Navigating a menu

 navigate_to interacts with the device-under-test, so the only way

 to test it properly is to run it against a real device.
 But at least it’s only

-15 lines long, and you can still use stbt lint to test it for typos and other
+15 lines long, and pylint can test it for typos and other simple bugs.